benlansdell/ethome/docs/api-docs/video.md

 **Args:**

  - <b>`input`</b>:  String OR list of strings with path(s) to tracking file(s).
 OR Dictionary whose keys are pose tracking files, and value is a dictionary of associated metadata  for that video (see `create_metadata` if using this construction option)
- - <b>`label_key`</b>:  Default None.
-Dictionary whose keys are positive integers and values are behavior labels.
-If none, then this is inferred from the behavior annotation files provided.
  - <b>`part_renamer`</b>:  Default None.
 Dictionary that can rename body parts from tracking files if needed (for feature creation, e.g.)
  - <b>`animal_renamer`</b>:  Default None.
 Dictionary that can rename animals from tracking files if needed
  - <b>`**kwargs`</b>:  Any other data to associate with each of the tracking files.
 This includes label files, and other metadata.
 Any list-like arguments of appropriate length are zipped (associated) with each tracking file.
 See How To guide for more information.